In this video, Jess from the WebFX Marketing team shares her knowledge on how to rank YouTube videos.

 But again, if you create high-quality videos aimed at your target audience, there’s a good chance these interactions will occur without you having to ask.
 Just make sure you respond to people who respond to you.
 You can even ask follow-up questions to keep the conversation going.

 While I’d love to keep this conversation going, that’s all I have on how to rank in YouTube results.
 For more marketing knowledge, subscribe to our channel and to our email newsletter, Revenue Weekly.
+You can also check out our beginner’s guide for YouTube marketing!

 Thanks for watching!